Hopf 2-algebras and Braided Monoidal 2-Categories: Strict 2-quantum doubles and the 2-R-matrix

 Analogously, we have the coadjoint back-action $\bar\lhd=((\lhd_0,\lhd_{-1}),\tilde\Upsilon)$ of $\cG^*$ on $\cG$, which we write from the right\footnote{This means that we have, for instance, $\langle g\cdot^* f,x\rangle = -\langle g,x\lhd_{-1}f\rangle$ and $\langle f\cdot^* g,x\rangle = -\langle f,x\tilde\Upsilon_{g}\rangle$.}.
 The "bar" notation is used to distinguish $\bar\rhd$ from the group action $\rhd$ in the case where $\cG=kG$ is defined through a 2-group $G$.

-\paragraph{Matched pair.} Given the pair of strict 2-bialgebras $(\cG, \cG^*)$, we allow them to act upon each other by coadjoint actions $\bar\rhd$ and $\bar\lhd$.
+\paragraph{Matched pair.} We now allow a given pair $(\cG, \cG^*)$ of strict 2-bialgebras to act upon each other by coadjoint actions $\bar\rhd$ and $\bar\lhd$.
 In analogy with \cite{Majid:1996kd}, we impose the following monstrous set of twelve compatibility conditions

 where we have made use of the Sweedler notation \eqref{sweed}.

 We define a shorthand notation where $z=(y,x)\in\cG,h=(g,f)\in\cG^*$, such that the following

 encode respectively the first six and last six of the above conditions.
 We also have the cross relations